 [Section 21C inserted by No. 4 of 2002 s.
 18; amended by No. 58 of 2010 s.
 50.]

 21D.
-Car market premises and advertisements to bear name and number
+Car market operator’s premises and advertisements to show name and number

 A person who is registered as a car market operator shall cause the business name stated in his application for registration and the number of the registration to appear —